photo credit: Neil Burger

 The usual stuff.
 Oxtail soup with rice noodles, beef tenderloin slices, and a variety of herbs.
 It’s just as good as when you’re eating it while wearing sweatpants on the couch.

 Sautéed jumbo shrimp and asparagus with a date, chili, and garlic sauce.
-It basically tastes like garlic shrimp but is simple and well done.

 A boullabaisse of coconut saffron, lemongrass broth, lobster, mussels, shrimp, scallops, whitefish, and vermicelli noodles.
 If you’re into shellfish and coconut saffron broth you’ll be into this dish.